 We have a great sales trajectory this year, with strong growth over the last few years and higher monthly recurring sales.
 I would like to keep that going through our three keys to success: our technology, team, and processes.
-Happy clients and partners are the direct results of the Simplicity difference – which I have the pleasure of being a part of every day.
+Happy clients and partners are the direct results of the Simplicity difference – which I enjoy being a part of every day.

 How does the remote work environment impact your role?

-Due to the nature of our business, Simplicity VoIP didn’t stop when the world went remote a few years ago.
+Due to the nature of our business, Simplicity VoIP didn't stop when the world went remote a few years ago.
 We actually played an integral role in helping our clients remotely support their users and keep their businesses connected.
 But, the continued theme of the remote work environment enabled us to hire and work with talent from around the country.
-It has also normalized video demoing, which allows me to connect with clients around the world.
+It has also normalized video demoing, allowing me to connect with clients worldwide.